 - Textured: A natural, layered look.

-- Blocked Neckline: Also a marked level at the nape for a striaght edge finish.
+- Blocked Neckline: A marked level is at the nape for a straight edge finish.

-It’s knowing these terms, helping you know what your barber can do, and where to devote your money both for yourself or when visiting a high end salon.
+Knowing these terms helps you know what your barber can do and where to devote your money for yourself and when visiting a high-end salon.

 How to Choose the Haircut – Hair Type and Your Face Shape

-Not every haircut is an every hair type and face shape matchup.
-Before settling on a style, find out which one is best for you.
+Not every haircut is a matchup of every hair type and face shape.
+Before settling on a style, determine which is best for you.

 Hair Type:

-- Sharp details are also in sync with straight hair—think undercut or clean fades.
+- Sharp details align with straight hair—think undercut or clean fades.

 - Generally speaking, usually curly hair can give a natural, textured look beautiful, helping it hold volume and its own character.

-- Cuts like layering or shorter fade help work to create visual density and help thinning hair.
+- Cuts like layering or shorter fade help work to create visual density and help thin hair.

 Face Shape:

-- Round: Height and angularity such as a high fade with a textured top helps style create balance.
+- Round: Height and angularity, such as a high fade with a textured top, help the style create balance.

-After you understand these factors, then you can find the cut that fits your natural features, this makes communication with your barber easy and clear.
+After you understand these factors, you can find the cut that fits your natural features, which makes communication with your barber easy and clear.

 How to Effectively Communicate Your Desired Look